Transport in UK

 For Ride-bearing apps, track the driver’s real-time placement.

-For public transport apps, follow step-by-step instructions and track live updates on delay or route changes.
+For public transport apps, follow step-by-step instructions and track live updates on delays or route changes.

 Step 7: Rate and Review